qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 SpatiaLite Layers
 -----------------

-|mActionAddSpatiaLiteLayer| The first time you load data from a SpatiaLite
+|addSpatiaLiteLayer| The first time you load data from a SpatiaLite
-database, begin by clicking on the |mActionAddSpatiaLiteLayer|
+database, begin by clicking on the |addSpatiaLiteLayer|
 :sup:`Add SpatiaLite Layer` toolbar button, or by selecting the
-|mActionAddSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option
+|addSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option
 from the :menuselection:`Layer` menu, or by typing :kbd:`Ctrl+Shift+L`.
 This will bring up a window that will allow you either to connect to a SpatiaLite database already known to QGIS, which you can choose from the